 What's emotional intelligence, and how does it impact your candidacy for employment?
 Increasingly, interviewers have begun to assess candidates’ emotional intelligence (EI) during the job interview process.
 Sometimes, interviewers assess emotional intelligence through written, psychological-based tests.
 Other times, interviewers simply ask particular questions to assess EI.

-Emotional intelligence (EI) is the ability of an individual to understand his or her own emotions and the emotions of others, as well as the ability to respond to, apply, and manage those emotions.
+Emotional intelligence (EI) is the ability of an individual to understand their own emotions and the emotions of others, as well as the ability to respond to, apply, and manage those emotions.

-Testing job applicants for their emotional intelligence (in the form of psychological-based tests) is a growing trend in employment today, where many work settings require effective teamwork in order to meet project demands or service goals.
+Testing job applicants for their emotional intelligence (in the form of psychological-based tests) is a growing trend in employment today, where many work settings require effective teamwork to meet project demands or service goals.
 Job interviews are also used to assess the emotional intelligence of job applicants.

-If a worker has high emotional intelligence, he or she is more likely to be able to express his or her emotions in a healthy way and understand the emotions of those he or she works with, thus enhancing work relationships and performance.
+If a worker has high emotional intelligence, he or she is more likely to be able to express his or her emotions healthily and understand the emotions of those he or she works with, thus enhancing work relationships and performance.